About Major League Soccer

 · BC Place (Vancouver, Canada): Vancouver began their inaugural season in MLS at Empire Field before moving into the new BC Place Stadium in downtown Vancouver on October 2, 2011 when the club hosted its rival, Portland Timbers.
 BC Place has made improvements to the stadium with soccer fans in mind.
 The revitalized stadium seats 21,000 fans during regular season MLS matches.

-· BBVA Compass Stadium (Houston, Texas):Houston Dynamo’s new downtown Houston stadium, which seats 22,000, opened on May 12, 2012, and didn't see the Dynamo lose a league contest for an entire calendar year as Houston's home unbeaten streak came to an end on May 12, 2013 against Sporting Kansas City.
+· BBVA Compass Stadium (Houston, Texas):Houston Dynamo’s new downtown Houston stadium, which seats 22,000, opened on May 12, 2012, and since then the Dynamo are undefeated at home in MLS action.

 · Stade Saputo (Montreal, Canada): Montreal Impact began their inaugural season in MLS at Olympic Stadium moving into the renovated Stade Saputo on the Olympic grounds in June of 2012.